djplaner/memex/journal/todays-note.md

 To do

+- stats mkdocs/gh-pages
+- digital weaver
+  - memex
+  - blog post
+- Collections response
+  - reach out to Damo - on this and Rocky visit
+- Robbie

 - Uplift summaries to all
   - Follow up re: 1603LHS - in
   - other completions - an emails